 Is this approach of using complete processes as the smallest unit of conformance workable for different types of organizations?
 These include organizations with very large, dynamic, or complex content, medium-sized organizations relying on external accessibility resources, and very small organizations with limited resources?

-We believe that the approach can be workable across different types of organisations, as it allows them to focus on making core tasks accessible, something that should be achievable regardless of organisation size.
+We believe that the approach can be workable across different types of organisations, as it allows them to focus on making core tasks accessible rather than individual pages, something that should be achievable regardless of organisation size.

 Some additional clarity on the definition of a process is required.
 Processes can be complex (including across multiple pages of a website or views of an application).